dat16j/little_animal_horror_zoo/README.md

 ![Domain Model](https://github.com/dat16j/little_animal_horror_zoo/raw/master/DomainModel.png)

-You should do this in groups 2-3 persons, and you should upload your class diagram, and your java files (all in a zip file) on fronter, before next Thursday.
+You should do this in groups 2-3 persons, and you should upload your class diagram, and your java files (all in a zip file) on Fronter, before next Thursday.
+On Thursday you will show your solution to Claus and to the rest of the class and you will get feedback on how well your Design and code are connected.